100 Notable alumni of

 -

-Richard W. Unger is a professor of Medieval History at the University of British Columbia and a specialist in European maritime history in the medieval period.
+Richard W. Unger is an emeritus professor of Medieval History at the University of British Columbia and a specialist in European maritime history in the medieval period.
 He served as Second Vice-President of the Medieval Academy of America in 2011, First Vice-President in 2012, and President in 2013.

 -